 Texas Workforce Commission (TWC) staff members may experience a variety of requests for customer information for which various protocols are appropriate.
 Generally, the table of contents directs individuals on the protocols to follow.

 When contacting the TWC Office of General Counsel (OGC), individuals can first review the information and instructions in this chapter that seem most directly related to their question, and then call, email, or open a ticket in the self-service portal to submit the question.
 Calling is always fastest, but if it would be easier to explain in writing, individuals can use email or the OGC portal.
 Subpoenas, court orders, letters from attorneys, and out-of-the-ordinary customer releases will almost always need to be emailed.
 Individuals can call or email either the Open Records Department or the attorney designated to support their division.
 If individuals do not know which attorney is designated to support their division, they can ask the OGC receptionists or legal assistants.
 If the designated attorney is not available, then speaking with any other attorney is acceptable.

+For more information on how to access OGC, refer to D- 503: Office of General Counsel.

 The Open Records Department can answer most ordinary questions.
 Telephone calls may be placed through the OGC receptionist at (512) 463-3300 or directly to the main number (512) 463-2422.
 The OGC portal to submit subpoenas and customer releases is located at TWC-OGC portal.
 E-mail may be sent to open.records@twc.state.tx.us or faxes may be sent to (512) 463-2990.